Nederfors/nederfors.github.io/README.md

 ## Export och import av rollpersoner

-Use the **Exportera** button in the filter panel to open a menu where you can download all saved characters or pick a specific one to export as a JSON file.
+Use the **Exportera** button in the filter panel to open a menu where you can either download a specific character as a JSON file, or download all saved characters together as a single JSON file.
 "Alla rollpersoner" ligger alltid överst och den aktiva rollpersonen visas näst högst upp.
 When supported by your browser a “Save As” dialog allows you to pick both filename and location; otherwise the files are downloaded normally.
-The **Importera** button lets you select one or more such files to recreate characters (requires that the database is loaded).
+The **Importera** button lets you select one or more such files — including a single file containing multiple characters — to recreate characters (requires that the database is loaded).
 Anteckningar följer med vid export så länge något fält är ifyllt.

 ## Anteckningssidan